Aprxmeya/Snake-Game/README.md

 # 🐍 Snake Game

-Welcome to the **Snake Game**, a modern take on the classic arcade game built with Python's `turtle` module! 🚀
+Welcome to the **Snake Game**, a modern take on the classic arcade game built with Python's `turtle` module!
+(*This README is here to prove I know how to write one, not because anyone will actually read it.*) 🚀

 ---